treyturner/geb-spock-gradle-grid/README.md

 - Browser Location
   - Local
   - Remote (Headless)
     - For continuous integration.
-Docker is ideal for setting up your own [grid].
+Docker is ideal for setting up your own [grid]
     - Once you have your grid setup, edit the URI as appropriate in [WebDriver.groovy]

 [WebDriver.groovy]: util/src/main/groovy/info/treyturner/qa/demo/util/WebDriver.groovy#L22